Learn how to make homemade butter in a mason jar!

 I had a container of heavy whipping cream sitting in my fridge for a few weeks.
 I kept looking at it, knowing I needed to do something with it, but never knowing exactly what!
 My sister finally suggested to me that I should use the cream to make butter in a jar with my kids.
 Best idea ever!

-This actually turned out to be the best idea ever!
 Making butter in a jar is so so easy, cheap, and my kids absolutely LOVED it!

 It was so fun watching my kids shaking their jars and checking every 5 minutes to see if the butter had formed.
 My daughter even said, “Wow!
 They use to have to work hard in the olden days!
 I can’t imagine doing this every time we needed butter.”
 This led into such a great discussion about the conveniences we have now and how hard our ancestors had to work in order to survive.

-Now, you shake it!
-Shake, shake and shake!
-This took us about 45 minutes of hard shaking.
+When we did it today it took us about 45 minutes of hard shaking.
 If I had done less cream I’m sure it would’ve been much quicker.

 Drain the leftover cream, rinse your butter, and then transfer it to a plate.
 Wah-lah!
 You have made butter!